Boldt Castle Improvement Projects Continue

 Original, but damaged wall tiles found in the room were duplicated by a local artisan.
 The five different Dutch-inspired scenes include ships, windmills and picturesque villages.
 These 6×6” tiles will be installed along the chair rail above the wall tile.
 Additional wall and floor tile selections were made for spring 2020 installation.

-Construction of a new wastewater treatment plant for the Boldt Facilities began in September 2019.
+Construction of a new wastewater treatment plant for the Boldt Facilities began in September 2019 and was wrapped up in the late fall of 2020.
 While this is not an update visible to the public, this new plant will replace the old system and streamline waste removal from the Island through a more efficient and sanitary process better suited for the high volume of visitors received by the Castle and Yacht House.

 Boldt Yacht House: